Power supply unit (computer): ATX standard

 When Intel developed the ATX standard power supply connector (published in 1995), microchips operating on 3.3 V were becoming more popular, beginning with the Intel 80486DX4 microprocessor in 1994, and the ATX standard supplies three positive rails: +3.3 V, +5 V, and +12 V. Earlier computers requiring 3.3 V typically derived that from a simple but inefficient linear regulator connected to the +5 V rail.

 The ATX connector provides multiple wires and power connections for the 3.3 V supply, because it is most sensitive to voltage drop in the supply connections.
 Another ATX addition was the +5 V SB (standby) rail for providing a small amount of standby power, even when the computer was nominally "off".

+When a computer is in ACPI S3 sleep mode, only +5 V SB rail is used.

 There are two basic differences between AT and ATX power supplies: the connectors that provide power to the motherboard, and the soft switch.
 In ATX-style systems, the front-panel power switch provides only a control signal to the power supply and does not switch the mains AC voltage.
 This low-voltage control allows other computer hardware or software to turn the system on and off.